sgwilym/poly-package/README.md

 I think I have something which ticks these boxes?
 Just trying to figure out some patterns here.

+## Setup

+`npm install && npm run build`

+This will build the codebase for these different targets and output the results in `/dist`.

 ## Orientation

 ### Source